harshit4558/xoxo/README.md

 ### 🔮 Planned Integrations

-- Integration with **AIPOLabs Secret Manager** (already working) to store user credentials securely.
+- Integration with **AIPOLABS SECRET MANAGER** to store user credentials securely.
 - Use of the **Scrapybara App** (ACI.dev) to fetch LinkedIn profile data for skill analysis.